I have long considered CoQ10 a wonder nutrient because of its ability to help prevent cardiovascular problems, including heart attack and stroke.

 Recommended dose: Take at least 100–400 mg of CoQ10 per day.
 Dietary sources of CoQ10 come mainly from beef heart, pork, chicken livers, and fish (especially salmon, mackerel and sardines).
 Vegetarians typically will not get enough CoQ10 unless they eat large quantities of peanuts and/or broccoli.
 The average person only gets 2–5 mg CoQ10 a day from diet.
 (You may consult other blog entries for additional tips on cardiovascular nutrition.)

-If your response to your initial dose is less than optimal, work with your physician or holistic health practitioner to increase the dosage and maintain it over time.
-As with most nutritional supplements, it is best to take CoQ10 in divided doses with your meals.
+If your response to your initial dose is less than optimal, work with your physician or holistic health practitioner to increase the CoQ10 supplement dosage and maintain it over time.
+As with most nutritional supplements, it is best to take CoQ10 supplements in divided doses with your meals.

 In my next post I'll introduce you to L-Carnitine.
 It works with CoQ10 to promote healthy blood pressure and reduce the risk of a variety of heart risk factors.